 GRAHAM CRACKER CRUST

-2 (8- oz) packages reduced fat cream cheese, cut into pieces
+- 2 (8 oz.) packages reduced fat cream cheese, room temperature

 - For the crust, preheat oven to 400 degrees.
 Place crumbs in a medium-sized mixing bowl and pour in butter.
 Stir until crumbs are thoroughly moistened.

-- Press crumb mixture into the bottoms of 1-12 lined cupcake pans.
-Place pan on a baking sheet and bake until crust is golden brown and firm, about 6-8 minutes.
+- Press crumb mixture into the bottoms of two-12 cavity cupcake pans.
+Place pin oven and bake until crust is golden brown and firm, about 6-8 minutes.

 - For the cheesecake, reduce oven heat to 325 degrees.
-Place cream cheese, goat cheese, lemon zest, lemon juice and vanilla in a large mixing bowl.
-With an electric hand mixer, beat until just smooth, scraping down sides of the bowl as needed.
+In a large bowl, beat cream cheese, goat cheese, lemon zest, lemon juice, and vanilla until smooth.
 In two or three additions, beat in sugar until mixture is creamy.
 Add eggs, one at a time, beating and scraping down sides of the bowl after each addition.
 Continue to beat until mixture is very smooth.

-- Pour batter into prepared crusts.
-Bake until edges of cheesecake look set and the center is still soft and slightly jiggly, 20 to 25 minutes.
-Place pan on a rack to cool completely in the pan.
-Then cover and refrigerate for at least 3 hours or overnight.
+- Divide batter evenly into the prepared crusts.
+Bake until edges of cheesecake look set and the center is still soft and slightly jiggly, about 20-25 minutes.
+Place pan on a wire rack to cool completely.
+Cover and refrigerate for at least 3 hours or overnight.

-- Increase oven temperature to 400 degrees.
-For the roasted peaches, halve them and remove pits.
+- For the roasted peaches, increase oven temperature to 400 degrees.
+Halve the peaches and remove pits.
 Put butter, lemon juice, a tablespoon of maple syrup and 2 tablespoons agave in a medium baking dish.
-Bake for a minute or two, just until butter melts.
-Swirl to mix ingredients, then place peaches, cut side down, in dish along with basil leaves.
-Bake for 15 minutes, basting with cooking liquid, until tender.
-Transfer peaches to a plate to cool.
+Place in hot oven for a minute or two, just until butter melts.
+Swirl to mix ingredients, then place the peaches, cut side down on top of a basil leaf (if using), in the dish.
+Bake for 15 minutes, basting occasionally with cooking liquid, or until tender.
+Transfer to a plate to cool.
 Cut each half into 6 slices (24 total).